Business Risks

 1) Economic Risks

-To control these risks, we expand business along two vectors: products and area.
+To control these risks, we have committed to expanding the reach of our business fields in a way that drives sustained growth.
 In Japan, we are transitioning our business model from tangible products to intangible solutions in order to expand the reach of our existing business fields and create new businesses.
-For overseas markets, we work with local subsidiaries to understand the socio-political landscape in each country and build an organizational structure for managing the risks.
-We will further bolster this approach as we expand further globally.

 2) Market Risks